H0R5E/data-only-greater/software/edengths.md

 allows you to build a nomenclature as you are writing your thesis.
 The effect of including this on the template was deemed significant enough to give this version of the code its own home (branch).
-This is collected along with the default code if you clone the reposity.
+This is collected along with the default code if you clone the repository.

 The link for downloading the zipped folder containing this version is: